GauravBurman/Deep-Learning/README.md

 # Deep-Learning
-Learning Deeply the intelligence of Machines through statistical inferences from the data!
+Learning Deeply the intelligence of Machines through statistical computations from the data!